HandsOnDataViz/book/docs/HandsOnDataViz.md

 bubbles represent larger values).
 Another one can make use of color (best for categorical data).

-The bubbe chart in Figure 5-X shows fertility and life expectancy for a subset of the nations, with population (shown by bubble size) and region (shown by bubble color).
+The bubble chart in Figure 5-X shows fertility and life expectancy for a subset of the nations, with population (shown by bubble size) and region (shown by bubble color).
 Float your cursor over bubbles to view data details if this is an e-book.